 Planning your next trip?
 Check out my favorite camping and hiking gear.

-First of all, summer starts a lot earlier in Tuscon, Arizona than it does in most of the country.
+Summer starts a lot earlier in Tucson, Arizona than it does in most of the country.

 We severely underestimated the brutal May heat in Saguaro National Park.